dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.11.1

+###### Bug fixes
+- We fixed a bug which could cause incorrect prices for simple and grouped products in order insight data.
+- Some client methods were generating `Apiconnector Client` warning and error logs, inaccurately.
+This has been fixed.
+- The duplicated column for _Import Started_ in the Import Report has been amended.

 # 4.11.0

 ###### What's new